carlomarxdk/trilemma-of-truth/README.md

 #### 4. Single Instance Probe

-These probes use only the last token representation (instead of bags)
+These probes use only the last token representation (instead of bags) The **Single Instance Learning** probes use only representations of the last tokens (instead of the bags).

 ##### 4.1 Train *one-vs-all SVM* probe